 With this example, consumers have the opportunity to see a product – the product they’re interested in – in action.
 Clicking on the image enlarges it, while also displaying comments and hashtags.

-While this approach is “louder” and more “in your face” than traditional reviews, Campus Protein does a great job ensuring that it doesn’t get in the way.
+While this approach is “louder” and more “in your face” than traditional reviews, it all depends on the placement.
+Before they get to these images, users should first see:

 - Items that are frequently bought together